smithjeremy3933/RPG-Project/README.md

 # RPG-Project
-A practice project using the RPG Creator couse on Udemy.
+A practice project using the RPG Creator course on Udemy.
+I am using this project to learn C# and the Unity game engine.